krishnav2001/Life_skills/listening_assertive_Communication.md

 **When do you switch into Passive-Aggressive communication style in your day-to-day life?**

-I may become passive-aggressive when I am upset but don't directly express what I am feeling.
-For example, I might use sarcasm, give short replies, avoid talking to someone, or make indirect comments instead of clearly explaining what is bothering me.
+I may be passive aggressive when I am upset but not say what I am feeling.
+For example, I might use sarcasm, respond briefly, refuse to talk to someone or say something indirectly instead of directly what is bothering me.

 ## Question 8

 **How can you make your communication assertive?**

-Going forward, I can make my communication more assertive by:
+ From now on, I can use more assertive communication by:

-1. Recognizing my feelings before responding instead of reacting immediately.
+1. Responding instead of reacting impulsively.
-2. Being clear about what I need, instead of assuming people will know automatically.
+2. Understanding my feelings before reacting.
-3. Being honest and direct but kind and sensitive.
+3. Being clear about what I want instead of assuming that others will know automatically.
-4. Saying no when necessary without feeling guilty.
+4. Conveying what I feel directly and honestly without being rude.
-5. Listening to the other person's point of view before reacting.
+5. Learning to say "no" when necessary without feeling guilty.